 But the new cross is also a sign to the whole town and region that there is a hope for the future.

 Open Doors is working alongside local partners, restoring lives, buildings and communities, but it will take a long time.

 Ghazan, an Iraqi Christian who fled Mosul and is now working in a bakery set up with the help of Open Doors, says:

 “I am a Christian and Jesus teaches us how to be patient… this situation forced us to practise that.
 I have lost everything, but I thank God that my family is still with me.”

 Please continue to pray, speak out and act on behalf of our family across the Middle East.
 Here’s some immediate ways that you can respond:

-Pray for the the families who returning to homes across Iraq, and those who are planning to return soon.
+Pray for the the families rebuilding lives, homes and businesses across Iraq, and those who are planning to return.
 Ask for strength and provision.
 Pray for energy and wisdom for Open Doors partners working to support believers in the region.
 Ask God to continue to use His church in Iraq as a light in the darkness.

 Get free prayer resources here…

 Want to respond and help your persecuted family around the world?
 Try these things: